YATHARTH-Sriv/whisper/README.md

 ### Deploy Your Contract

-1. Choose option `1` to deploy a new counter contract
+1. Choose option `1` to deploy a new confession board
 2. Wait for deployment (takes ~30 seconds)
 3. **Save the contract address** for future use